VDuchauffour/RFCEurope/README.md

 This fork enhances the original mod with the following changes:

-- added Advanced Combat Odds mod (v2.01)
+- add Advanced Combat Odds mod (v2.01)
+- add Blue Marble mod (v4.50)

 More information about the original mod can be found on the [CivFanatics forum](https://forums.civfanatics.com/forums/rhyes-and-fall-europe.386/).